 10. Embrace Your Current Family Dynamic

 I saved the most sentimental one for last.
-While you are likely very excited and eager for the upcoming addition to your family (I am certainly in this bucket!), make sure to take some time to soak up your life as it is.
+While you are likely very excited and eager for the upcoming addition to your family, make sure to take some time to soak up your life as it is.
 Whether you are currently a family of one or a family of ten, focus on your time together as the family that you are now.
 Cook together, have a game night, have a movie marathon, take a family photo – however you enjoy spending time together!

 Enjoy each detail of life as it is now because even though life is about to change for the better, it will never go back to being like it is right now.
 Just like all of life’s stages (childhood, college, marriage, etc.), it’s always nice to be thrilled about changes on the horizon while still enjoying and embracing the stage you’re in now.
 You will look back on this period with fondness, nostalgia, and appreciation, so soak it all in!